Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_search_dirs/fzf_search_dirs.md

 the standard linux find command, but you can also use <a href="https://github.com/sharkdp/fd#benchmark">fd</a>, ripgrep or silver searcher.
-Apart from being a lot faster than the default find, these latter tools <i>respect .gitignore files</i>.
-This means that fzf will skip any files
+Apart from being a lot faster than the default find, these latter tools <i>respect .ignore files</i> (thanks to @timblacktu comment for pointing this out!).
+This means that fzf will skip any files <b>or directories</b>
-<b>or directories</b> listed in a .gitignore file.
-We can turn this feature to
+listed in a .ignore file.
+We can turn this feature to our advantage.</p>
-our advantage.</p>

 <p>First, we install <a href="https://github.com/sharkdp/fd#benchmark">fd</a>.
 If you run Ubuntu 19.04 (Disco Dingo) or newer, you can install the officially